 In an attempt to describe ambiguous spaces and realities, I create objects that engage with these questions, inviting a visual dialogue.
 The dimensional, wall-mounted objects I create challenge and amplify the flatness of my paintings.
 Employing a playful ambiguity and game-like nature, they pose questions about their own nature- their history and origin, their material composition and weight.

-They may reference invisible forces such as gravity, a glacial pace of time, and suggest more solid objects such as relics, glaciers, artifacts from ancient civilizations, or rocks taken from the moon.
+They may reference invisible forces such as gravity, a glacial pace of time, or suggest more solid objects such as relics, glaciers, artifacts from ancient civilizations, or rocks taken from the moon.
 There is a play between a weightless quality in some, and dense matter in others.
 In these seemingly heavier works, the paint itself functions as a kind of geologic strata, describing the slow pace of nature, of evolution.

 The two dimensional works I create tend more toward the airy and atmospheric, describing spaces with less gravity, subtle realms of unknown destinations.